philwhiles/frettler/README.md

 - M6 - major sixth
 - m7 - minor seventh
 - M7 - major seventh

+(**) The octave colouring is based on the frets octave, relative to the other frets on the fretboard, and not relative to piano octaves.

 #### Verbose mode
 It's all well and good that Frettler can work out the scales and chords for you, but if you want to understand what choices it makes that leads to the notes displayed